hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 # Integration guidelines for OMS and Marketing Automation Platforms: Ready for pickup email notification

 ## Overview

-These guidelines detail the integration process between the Order Management System (OMS) and the Marketing Automation Platform, enabling the automated delivery of 'Ready to Pickup' email notifications to customers.
+These guidelines detail the integration process to enable the automated delivery of 'Ready to Pickup' email notifications to customers.
 These notifications are triggered when store staff pack the items in a shipment and indicate their readiness for pickup using either HotWax Commerce's BOPIS fulfillment app or Plug and Play APIs.
-This integration ensures timely communication, notifying customers to collect their orders from the store.

 ### Step 1: Mark shipment-Ready for Pickup